 Justin Hall is a licensed professional counselor with a mental health service provider designation and over a decade of experience in the helping professions.
 He is a Knoxville native, and he obtained his Master’s degree in Counseling from the University of Tennessee.
-Justin has worked with the local CBS affiliate, WVLT, on many news stories as a mental health expert.

 Justin has been a successful psychotherapist in outpatient, hospital, residential and crisis settings; providing services to individuals, families and couples.
 His clients have ranged from age 5 to 65.
 He is experienced with and is absolutely driven in helping his clients address depression, anxiety, family relationships, behavioral issues, trauma, couples’ issues, alcohol and drug issues, making life adjustments and life coaching.

 In addition to that, Justin has worked with the local CBS affiliate, WVLT, and NBC affiliate, WBIR, on many news stories as a mental health expert.
 Justin also recently completed level one Gottman Method Couple Therapy training with Dr. John Gottman and is working on completing level two.